janberges/elphmod/README.md

     git clone https://github.com/janberges/elphmod
     python3 -m pip install -r elphmod/requirements.txt

-Also consider adding the absolute paths to `elphmod/elphmod` and `elphmod/bin` to the environment variables `PYTHONPATH` and `PATH`, respectively.
+Also consider adding the absolute paths to `elphmod` and `elphmod/bin` to the environment variables `PYTHONPATH` and `PATH`, respectively.

 ## Documentation